hphelion/documentation/horizonfeaturemap.md

 [Update Password](https://horizon.hpcloud.com/control_services/users/)

-##Using HP Public Cloud Console## {#Usinghpcc}
+##Using HP Helion Public Cloud Console## {#Usinghpcc}
-In the HP Public Cloud Console, the services are displayed for the selected "Project/Region Scope" on the [landing page](https://horizon.hpcloud.com/landing/).
+In the HP Helion Public Cloud Console, the services are displayed for the selected "Project/Region Scope" on the [landing page](https://horizon.hpcloud.com/landing/).
 The landing page replaces the "Dashboard" page in the Classic Console.

 <img src="media/figonelandingpage.png" width="580" alt="" />

 ###Feature mapping details### {#featuremappingdetails}

-Following are screenshots of  Classic Console features followed by the updated feature in the HP Public Cloud Console.
+Following are screenshots of  Classic Console features followed by the updated feature in the HP Helion Public Cloud Console.

 ####API keys####